 - Pre-schoolers Helper asks parent/ guardian to take pre-schooler to toilet if needed. - School Year Reception to Year 2 (aged 4-7): Helper escorts child and friend to toilet area.
+Helper to check no one else is in the toilet.
 Children enter cubicles alone.
 Helper stays outside main toilet door with door ajar.
 No adults to enter toilet until children are finished. - School Year 3- 6 (aged 7-11): Child goes independently to toilet.
-Helper may need to open door to hall if child too short to reach high handle.
+Helper to check no one else is in the toilet.
+Helper may need to open door to hall - if child too short to reach high handle.
 Helper may monitor corridor to supervise direct return to hall.